 Based on your personal preference, you should purchase a timer that fits your desire for programming methods.

-When it comes to watering timers, the range of products are not all that different from each other.
+When it comes to watering timers, the range of products is not all that different from each other.
 They have mild differences but function in a similar manner regardless.
 Ultimately it comes down to how much you are willing to pay and what features you want simply for their convenience.